crazyfactory/tinka/README.md

 ## Setup

-1) Install globally required npm packages
-- `npm install -g gulp, karma-cli`

-2) Install project dependencies
+Install project dependencies
 - `npm install`

 ## Tests

-Since the tests and the package are written in typescript, all sources have to be compiled before running tests.
-You have to repeat this step every time before you're running tests.

-- `karma start` will run karma and test your code.
+- `npm run test` will run karma and test your code.
 Will also create a code coverage report at `/coverage`.

 ## Code styles

 This project uses tslint to enforce similar code styles across source and test files.
 Passing tslint validation is a CI requirement.
 You can run and validate your code style locally.

 - `npm run lint` lints all typescript files in the project.
+- `npm run lint-fix` to also fix most common errors automatically.

 ## Build and deploy

 This package is automatically build and deployed using TravisCI and semantic-release.
 You can however test the process locally:

-- `npm run build` compiles the sources to `/build` and transpiling them via babel to `/dist`.
+- `npm run build` compile sources into all desired formats.
 - `npm run pack` to create the final package.

 Note: You'll have to edit package.json to include a version number of your choice.
 Don't check this in though as the version number is determined by semantic-release.